attr-encrypted/attr_encrypted/README.markdown

 Generates attr\_accessors that encrypt and decrypt attributes transparently

-Works with ANY class including ActiveRecord and DataMapper
+Works with ANY class including ActiveRecord, DataMapper, and Sequel

 Installation